 Atrial fibrillation occurs when the normal, regular, synchronous action of the upper chambers of the heart becomes chaotic, rapid, and inefficient.

 TIAs and silent atrial fibrillation.
-Sometimes strokes present in unusual ways, like the inability to differentiated a spade from a diamond when playing bridge and afib is often the cause.
+Sometimes strokes present in unusual ways, like the inability to differentiate a spade from a diamond when playing bridge and afib can be the cause.

-Posts About Using Personal Devices To Diagnose Atrial Fibrillation
+Using Personal ECG Devices To Diagnose Atrial Fibrillation

 - AliveCor’s Kardia